iamlotp/Farcaster-Auth-Plugin-Better-Auth-/README.md

 - The `fid` field is unique, so each Farcaster account can only be linked to one user
 - Users created through Farcaster sign-in have auto-verified emails (set to `{fid}@farcaster.local` by default)
 - Use the `resolveUserData` option to fetch real user data from Farcaster APIs
+- React hooks are optional and only loaded when importing from `/react`

 ## 🔗 Dependencies